SamKhoze/ComfyUI-DeepFuze/README.md

 ----

 ### For MAC users please set the environment variable before running it
-This method has been tested on a M1 and M3 Mac
+This method has been tested on a M1 and M3 Mac, You must run the below code on your terminal window for Mac Metal Performance Shaders (MPS) Apple's specialized solution for high-performance GPU programming on their devices.
+Integrating closely with the Metal framework, MPS provides a suite of highly optimized shaders for graphics and computing tasks, which is particularly beneficial in machine learning applications.

 ```
 export PYTORCH_ENABLE_MPS_FALLBACK=1